The path to becoming a True Trader is filled with questions. Here are some of the most common ones you’ll face in Your Journey.

 How much money do I need to start day trading?

 The SEC requires that active day traders have at least $25,000 in their trading account if they’d like to place 4 or more round trip day trades (buy and sell) in a 5 day period.
 That being said, you do NOT need $25,000 to benefit from our services.
-We’ve had members grow accounts from 3 figures to 6 figures while using our service.
+We’ve had members claim to grow accounts from 4 figures to 6 figures while using our service.
 Ideally, new traders should have at least $2,000 in their account, however, this is not a requirement.

 Can I trade while I work full time?